 You Might Also Like: Meet The Man With The Very Unusual Skill Of Opening A Beer Bottle With His Buttocks

 Kayans’ live in northern Thailand in villages that are open to visitors.
-Women in the region put on these insane brass neck coils from their childhood starting from age four or five, replacing it by a longer one and adding more turns.
+Women in the region put on these insane brass neck coils from their childhood starting from age four or five, replacing it with a longer one and adding more turns.
 They don’t get to remove their rings even while sleeping.
 These rings are creating the illusion of longer necks and women wearing these coils are known as “giraffe women” to tourists.
 There are many stories surrounding the neck rings including one about a legend who says these rings protect women from a tiger’s attack, the one that suggests the neck rings protected women against becoming slaves by making them less attractive to other tribes, one that said that the coils give the women resemblance to a dragon, which is an important figure in Kayan folklore and also one that says it’s only another beauty tradition.
 But in all, women with long necks seem to be more attractive in the region than ones without neck rings.
 However, many of the women decline wearing or practicing this tradition today.

 Lotus Feet – China

 Here is another one of the weirdest beauty standards and extreme body modification practiced in the world.
 In imperial China, people did this painful beauty procedure involving a girl’s feet being bound tightly with cotton strips, wrapping them when they hit five-year-old.
 The wrappings were made as tightly as possible so as not to allow the feet grow.
 After the entire process, the feet are not able to get their regular shape making it easier to spot women with lotus feet by the manner of their walk.
 Girls with lotus feet were regarded as more sexually pleasing than girls without and they had more chances of having a prestigious marriage.
 This crazy fashion trend was finally banned in 1912.

 Scarification – Ethiopia’s Karo Tribe